-EMG is a "by people for people" company whose performance is closely linked to customer satisfaction.
-With this in mind, the Group is constantly striving to improve the customer experience, one of the key components of the Group's strategy.

-Vehicle rental involves entrusting a customer with a costly asset for the duration of the rental period, during which the customer may be faced with numerous unforeseen events.
+EMG is a "by people for people" company whose demand) and are very sensitive to competition. performance is closely linked to customer satisfaction.
+With this in mind, the Group is constantly Unethical practices, corruption & bribery have the potential to severely impact our reputation and financial performance.
+They can result in legal penalties, financial losses and damage to the brands.
+Failure to manage these risks could not only disrupt our business, but also significantly damage the striving to improve the customer experience, one of the key components of the Group's strategy.
+Vehicle rental involves entrusting a customer with a costly asset for the duration of the rental period, during which the customer may be faced with reputation and integrity of the company. numerous unforeseen events.

-Transparent information on the terms and conditions of the contract, as well as all through the rental experience, is therefore absolutely critical and the basis of customer satisfaction.

-Failure to meet this basic need and expectation is considered a risk by EMG.
-That's why we are committed to minimising the risk of misinformation, building trust and strengthening our relationship with our customers through accurate and reliable information.
+Transparent information on the terms and conditions Data protection of the contract, as well as all through the rental EMG's business involves a large number of bookings experience, is therefore absolutely critical and the that require customers' personal data.
+EMG also basis of customer satisfaction. manages employee and supplier data.
+The Group is Failure to meet this basic need and expectation is subject to strict regulations, such as the GDPR in considered a risk by EMG.
+That's why we are Europe.
+All of these elements explain why data committed to minimising the risk of misinformation, iess building trust and strengthening our relationship with 9 our customers through accurate and reliable information.